dedkola/astro-example-docs/README.md

-local test for MD files on Astro
+Local test for MD files on Astro